mirfana23/ESC-50-Audio-Dataset-Classifier-with-ensemble-learning/README.md

 # ESC-50-Audio-Dataset-Classifier-with-ensemble-learning
-Developed a classifier for the ESC-50 Audio dataset using ensemble learning of various CNN architecture that reached the test accuracy of 88%. all the codes are in the .ipynb format.
+This project is about developing a classifier for the ESC-50 Audio dataset using ensemble learning of various CNN architecture that reached the test accuracy of 88%. all the codes are in the .ipynb format.

 This repository includes the codes for converting the sound dataset to melspectorgram dataset and the ensemble learning codes